Jerry Lyne

 Jerry Lyne is a South Side Chicagoan, who played for, captained and coached the Loyola Ramblers men's basketball team over the course of several decades that he was affiliated with the Loyola University Chicago.

 Early life

 Lyne began playing basketball in 5th grade at Little Flower School on the South Side of Chicago, where he eventually became captain.
 Subsequently, he became captain at Leo Catholic High School and for Loyola.
 He played for the Loyola for four seasons (1952–56), started for three and captained the team as a senior.
 While a student at Loyola in the Near North Side community area, he commuted to and from the Auburn Gresham community area on the South Side via the Chicago Transit Authority buses and Chicago 'L'.

 Coaching

-After serving as an assistant coach for twelve years under George Ireland, Lyne became the interim coach when Ireland retired due to health reasons in January 1975.
+After serving as an assistant coach for twelve years under George Ireland, Lyne became the interim coach when Ireland retired for health reasons in January 1975.
 He remained coach until 1980 when third year athletic director Gene Sullivan took over the team.